Antenatal depression

 Antenatal depression, also known as prenatal or perinatal depression, is a form of clinical depression that can affect a woman during pregnancy, and can be a precursor to postpartum depression if not properly treated.
 It is estimated that 7% to 20% of pregnant women are affected by this condition.
 Any form of prenatal stress felt by the mother can have negative effects on various aspects of fetal development, which can cause harm to the mother and child.
-Even after birth, a child born from a depressed or stressed mother feels the affects.
+Even after birth, a child born from a depressed or stressed mother feels the effects.
 The child is less active and can also experience emotional distress.
 Antenatal depression can be caused by the stress and worry that pregnancy can bring, but at a more severe level.
 Other triggers include unplanned pregnancy, difficulty becoming pregnant, history of abuse, and economic or family situations.

 Commonly, symptoms involve how the patient views herself, how she feels about going through such a life changing event, the restrictions on the mother's lifestyle that motherhood will place, or how the partner or family feel about the baby.
 Pregnancy places significant strain on a woman's body, so stress, mood swings, sadness, irritability, pain, and memory changes are to be expected.
 Left untreated, antenatal depression can be extremely dangerous for the health of the mother and the baby.
 It is highly recommended that mothers who feel they are experiencing antenatal depression have a discussion about it with their health care provider.
 Mothers with a history of mental health issues should also talk to their doctor about it early in the pregnancy to help with possible depressive symptoms.